fostroll/junky/doc/README_DATASETS.md

 In general mode, `BertDataset` replaces **max_len** with the length of the longest sentence in batch (if that length is less than **max_len**).
-Also, we sort all the **sentences** by size before passing them to the **model**.
-By doing so, we speed up the processing drasticaly without quality loss, but that behavior can be changed (see *Attributes* section).
+Also, we sort all the sequences of subtokens by size before splitting them to batches and feeding to the **model**.
+By doing so, we speed up the processing drasticaly without quality loss, but that behavior can be changed (see *Attributes* section). **NB:** We don't sort sequences of subtokens if their number is not greater than `4 * batch_size`.

 Params: